Using Stacked Stone to Add Texture

 Choose a Similar Color

-Use the stone's overall hue to choose a paint color for the walls.
-By closely blending the shades of the paint and stone, you'll create effortless flow and a balanced setting.
+Use the stone's overall hue to choose a color for the flooring or adjoining walls.
+By closely blending the shades of the other surfaces and stone, you'll create effortless flow and a balanced setting.

 Stacked stone can also be used in a bathroom, such as on the wall behind a freestanding tub.
 Alternatively, use the craggy stone to flank a shower stall or add stack stone as a trim to a shower wall with smooth tile.
 The rugged stone lends beautiful texture to a room where other options could give off a one-dimensional effect.

 Try to mix other textures and materials alongside the rugged stone.
 For instance, you could carry wood-inspired tile flooring across a large space for a look that's as easy to admire as it is to clean.
 You can also add smooth metallic or cement-look tile details.
 Finish the space off by incorporating silky or soft cotton drapes, a velvety reading chair, thick and cozy rugs, crystal vases, and whittled or handcrafted accessories for a unique look that you'll enjoy for years to come.